GuptaAbhinavv/MapmyIndia/Literature/TransferLearning/README.md

 If the new dataset is very much large, retrain the whole network with initial weights from the pretrained model.

-A very simple tutorial of applying Transfer Learning on ResNet can be found on [Kaggle](https://www.kaggle.com/dansbecker/transfer-learning).
+A very simple tutorial for applying Transfer Learning on pre-trained ResNet can be found on [Kaggle](https://www.kaggle.com/dansbecker/transfer-learning).